benrudolph/jquery.inlinify/README.md

 $('.foo').inlinify()
 ```

-Inlines your CSS styles to the selected elements *children*.
+Inlines your CSS styles to the selected elements.

+Note: Will not apply cross-domain stylesheets for Firefox (see https://github.com/tysonmatanich/elementQuery/issues/10)